MLXIO

 Tool Type Example Use Case

-SAST Scan code at commit/push
+SAST Scan source code during pull requests

-DAST Test running applications
+DAST Test running apps in staging

-IaC Scanner Review cloud config/scripts
+IaC Scanner Review Terraform, CloudFormation, Kubernetes manifests

 Practice 3: Secure Secrets Management